 All MUW and MSMS students, faculty and staff are eligible to use the Health Center.
 No fee is charged for routine visits to the Health Center.
 Spouses and dependent children over the age of three years also are eligible to use the health center for a fee of $15.00.
-There is a nominal charge to cover the cost of medications, supplies and complete physical exams for all individuals using the health center.

 Here at The W, it's easy to find a fit in one of more than 70 student organizations.
 You can plan a concert, compete in intramural sports, serve in student government, participate in a social club, sorority, or fraternity.
 You can even start your own organization.
 There's plenty to do!

 Campus Recreation strives to provide quality recreation opportunities for the MUW community and to create a safe environment that fosters development of the mind and body.